ethereum/execution-apis/src/engine/prague.md

 - `withdrawalRequests`: `Array of WithdrawalRequestV1` - Array of withdrawal requests, each object is an `OBJECT` containing the fields of a `WithdrawalRequestV1` structure.
 - `consolidationRequests`: `Array of ConsolidationRequestV1` - Array of consolidation requests, each object is an `OBJECT` containing the fields of a `ConsolidationRequestV1` structure.

+### PayloadAttributesV4

+This structure has the syntax of `PayloadAttributesV3` and appends a single field: `targetBlobCount`.

+- `timestamp`: `QUANTITY`, 64 Bits - value for the `timestamp` field of the new payload
+- `prevRandao`: `DATA`, 32 Bytes - value for the `prevRandao` field of the new payload
+- `suggestedFeeRecipient`: `DATA`, 20 Bytes - suggested value for the `feeRecipient` field of the new payload
+- `withdrawals`: `Array of WithdrawalV1` - Array of withdrawals, each object is an `OBJECT` containing the fields of a `WithdrawalV1` structure.
+- `parentBeaconBlockRoot`: `DATA`, 32 Bytes - Root of the parent beacon block.
+- `targetBlobCount`: `QUANTITY`, 64 Bits - Average number of blobs to include per payload.

 ## Methods

 ### engine_newPayloadV4